The Demise of Float Fishing??

 We have had a stocking of Tench in our estate lake earlier in the year; and tomorrow my son and I are going to target them on the float; which is my favourite method when I’m fishing for them; and we’ve got a blend of two different Tench groundbaits containing some sweet mollases and some blood meal and various other Tench attractors..

-When we used to have them up to around 7lb or 8lb the larger ones would hug the huge beds of lillies right out in the centre of the lake; and I had my largest Tench on smallish active 8 flavoured fishmeal pellets which we dipped in active 8 enhancer, but the big ones have long gone, through a serious pollution, which happened quite a few years ago; and now I’d be happy if with any sized Tench on corn, maggots or Redworm.
+When we used to have them in the lake up to around 7lb or 8lb the larger ones would hug the huge beds of lillies right out in the centre of the lake; and I had my largest Tench on smallish active 8 flavoured fishmeal pellets which we dipped in active 8 enhancer, but the big ones have long gone, through a serious pollution, which happened quite a few years ago; and now I’d be happy if with any sized Tench on corn, maggots or Redworm.

 Keith